Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/Concept-Of-Baselining.md

 # Conclusion
 -	Baselining is a very important concept that takes snapshot of requirements including it’s attributes, attachments, traces / links.
--	We shall support Shrinking Baseline model to start with.
+-	We shall support Including and Excluding of requirement(s) from Baseline snapshot from a given date and time.
 -	New projects shall be allowed to be created based on existing baseline
 -	Cross project baselines are desirable but first we have to implement single project based baselines.
 -	Because attachments could be heavy files, we expect baselines to utilize counter of pointers that are associated with attachment files.
 This will improve performance of creating baseline feature as well as keep repository size in check.